Estimated reading time: 11 minutes

 One study showed that intermittent fasting seems to protect against Alzheimer’s disease in mice.
 This may be due to the prevention of Aβ deposition in the brain (44).

 In addition, chronic intermittent fasting improves cognitive functions and brain structures in mice (45).

 Studies on the effects of intermittent fasting on cognitive function in humans are scarce.

 Intermittent Fasting and Inflammation

-In a study published recently, Mount Sinai researchers found that fasting reduces inflammation and improves chronic inflammatory diseases (45).
+It is also well-documented that our dietary choices may affect inflammatory responses in the body (48).
+In a study published recently, Mount Sinai researchers found that fasting reduces inflammation and improves chronic inflammatory diseases (49).

 The Effects on Life Expectancy and Aging

 Calorie restriction increases both the average lifespan and the maximal lifespan of laboratory animals (50).

 One study showed that rats’ average lifespan increased by 80 percent during intermittent fasting (51).